opnfv/vswitchperf/docs/testing/user/configguide/trafficgen.rst

 SR-IOV
 ~~~~~~
 T-Rex by default only accepts packets on the receive side if the destination mac matches the
-MAC address specificed in the /etc/trex-cfg.yaml on the server side.
+MAC address specified in the /etc/trex-cfg.yaml on the server side.
 For SR-IOV this creates
 challenges with modifying the MAC address in the traffic profile to correctly flow packets
 through specified VFs.
 To remove this limitation enable promiscuous mode on T-Rex to allow
 all packets regardless of the destination mac to be accepted.